Gilmok/XPattern/readme.txt

 WORKING WITH GROUPS

 XPattern supports several operations when working with groups captured in a find operation.
-How XPattern treats the group depends on the contents of the group:
+How XPattern treats the group depends on the contents of the group.
-Group contains elements or attributes: group treated as nodes Group contains text: group treated as a value
+If a group contains elements or attributes, then the group is treated as nodes.
+If the group contains text, then the group is treated as a value.

 $n: Copy the nth group
 $n copies the contents of the nth group.
 If the group is a group of nodes, no children of those nodes are copied.